influxdata/docs-v2/content/influxdb/v2.0/reference/api/influxdb-1x/dbrp.md

       database retention policy is used, a DBRP mapping is added to the bucket, and data is written to the bucket.
-- If no matching bucket is found, a new **database/retention-policy** bucket is created with a DBRP mapping, and data is written to the bucket.
+- If no matching bucket is found, a new **database/retention-policy** bucket is automatically created with a DBRP mapping, and data is written to the bucket.
   If no retention policy is specified, `autogen` is used.

     {{% note %}}